teamjel/cs207-FinalProject/docs/milestone2.md

 If your screen looks like the above, you have successfully installed [TODO]!

-Include a basic demo for the user.
-Come up with a simple function to differentiate and walk the user through the steps needed to accomplish that task.
+Let's now go through a demo.
+Let us use automatic differentiation on the function sin(x).
+We first need to set up the variable and the equation.

+x = AD.Var()
+y = AD.Sin(x)

+Next we need to assign a value to each variable during the evaluation call.

+print (y.evaluate({x: math.pi}))

+Lastly, we can now get the derivative of the function like so and specify the variable of the partial derivative:

+print (y.differentiate(x))

+Congratulations, you can now begin automatic differentiating away!

 # Background